Info: The described steps can only be performed on the on-premise version of Assets Server, not on the cloud version.

 maxfiles 256 unlimited

 Step 2.
-Increase the limit for your version of MacOS.
+Increase the limit for your version of macOS.

 Note: The steps to perform can be different for each version.
-A good place to start for finding the steps you need is to Google on changing the maximum file limit on macos.
+A good place to start for finding the steps you need is to Google on changing the maximum file limit on macOS.

 Step 3.
 Restart the system to implement the changes.